YeonguChoe/Daily-Dose-of-Algorithm/README.md

 # ⭐ Daily Dose of Algorithm ⭐
 Let's solve algorithm questions.

+> [!NOTE]
 > It's not mandatory to find solution at instance.
 You can watch YouTube Video or Editorial to figure it out.
-And post it with your favorite programming language.
+And code it with your favorite programming language.

 > [!WARNING]
 > No Questions during weekends.